Monk 36 Limerick at anchor in the San Juan Islands at sunset

 Fiesta Mexicana for Travel Secrets TV Show

 Last night, along with my parents, we were invited to film a Mexican Fiesta for the next (fifth) episode of the Travel Secrets Mexico TV Series.
-We enjoyed delicious food from several states such as Jalisco, Guerrero and Sinaloa as well as dances from different regions around Mexico.
-The highlight of the evening was the fire-dance where the dancers/warriors show off how much heat their skin can handle.
-The TV series is produced by my parents aboard their [...]
+We enjoyed delicious food from several states, such as Jalisco, Guerrero, and Sinaloa, as well as dances from different regions around Mexico.
+The highlight of the evening was the fire-dance, where the dancers/warriors show off how much heat [...]

 Apr9, 2013